adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 rules will then be in a single lookup, only one rule will match in any context, and there is no need to figure out which rules add up.
 This solution is shown in example 3B using feature file syntax for contextual positioning.
-Notice, however, that the triplet rule had to defined before the other two rules.
+Notice, however, that the triplet rule has to be defined before the other two rules.
-Otherwise, the pair positioning rules would have blocked the triplet’s positioning adjustment.
+Otherwise, the pair positioning rules will block the triplet’s positioning adjustment.

 ###### Example 3B: